RalliShubham/kayakShop/README.md

-# kayakShop
+# Kayak Rental System
 Renting a kayak should be simple, whether you're planning a quick paddle or a week-long excursion.

-Kayak Rental System: Smooth Sailing for Every Adventure Renting a kayak should be simple, whether you're planning a quick paddle or a week-long excursion.
 This Kayak Rental System makes it easy to manage rentals, track availability, calculate costs, and generate invoices.

-How It Works
+## How It Works
 This system handles everything from rental requests to returns, ensuring a smooth experience for both customers and shop owners.

 It includes:

-Rental Management – Customers select from hourly, daily, or weekly rental options.
+  - Rental Management – Customers select from hourly, daily, or weekly rental options.
 The system checks availability and approves or denies requests.
-Automated Invoicing – Once kayaks are returned, a detailed bill is generated, applying discounts for group rentals (3-5 kayaks).
+  - Automated Invoicing – Once kayaks are returned, a detailed bill is generated, applying discounts for group rentals (3-5 kayaks).
-Emergency Shutdown – In case of unexpected closures, rentals are halted immediately.
+  - Emergency Shutdown – In case of unexpected closures, rentals are halted immediately.

-Key Features
+## Key Features
   🛶 Flexible Rental Options
         Customers can rent kayaks hourly ($10), daily ($30), or weekly ($50), with automated calculations for total rental cost and duration.

   📉 Smart Inventory Tracking
         The system tracks available kayaks in real time.
         If a rental request exceeds availability, it notifies the customer and prevents overbooking.

         💰 Built-in Discounts
         Renting 3 to 5 kayaks?
 Enjoy an automatic 30% discount on your total bill.

 📝 Detailed Invoices
 Every transaction includes: